 Wis.
 Stats., s.
 230.215, requires state agencies to participate in developing and creating alternative work patterns (AWP) in order to maximize in a manner consistent with the needs of state service, the employment options available to existing and potential state employees.
 DPM provides the following policy and procedure guidelines to assist agencies and universities develop their programs.

 - Support for AWP, including flex-time, part-time and shared-time schedules.

-- Reasons why the agency or university supports AWP.
+- Reasons why the agency supports AWP.